Distinguishing cosmological models through quantum signatures of primordial perturbations: Discussion and concluding remarks

 There are also several future directions to embark upon, e.g., we have established that recoherence (or, the restoration of purity) is possible with the interaction between the curvature and isocurvature/entropic perturbations, for certain parameter selections.
 It would be interesting to pursue this result further and observe if the perturbations underwent repeated phases of classicalization and then again become quantum.
 Moreover, it would interesting if some avenue to observe the imprint of these quantum measures on the CMB physics can be studied.
 The detection of such imprints can eventually distinguish between various models of inflation and bounce, as they have very different estimation and evolution of quantum measures.
+We acknowledge that, in this work, we investigate the quantum measures of cosmological perturbations in Fourier space.
+However, it is important to note that observations are typically conducted in real space.
+Therefore, one should also compute the quantum measures of the quantum field in real space, as discussed in \cite{Martin:2021qkg}.
+Moreover, in the context of single-field models, the findings of \cite{Martin:2021qkg} reveal that although there may be a non-negligible presence of entanglement entropy or quantum discord in real space, these quantities are significantly suppressed.
+However, it is worth noting that these measures can still be significant in Fourier space.
+Then, it is interesting to explore how these findings differ in multi-field models.
+We anticipate that although quantum measures are significantly suppressed, differences between single-field and multiple-field scenarios will persist.
+Additionally, it is interesting to examine how the quantumness obtained in Fourier space can be translated into measurements of CMB, which mostly rely on observables in real space.
+In this context, one can expect that the detection of the difference in quantumness between single and multi-field models can be challenging in CMB, but the difference will be present.
 Further investigation into this aspect is also planned as part of future projects.